High School Dual Enrollment (HSDE) Applications for Summer/Fall 2024 will open on March 13th.

 Applicants must be advanced secondary students with a 3.9 or higher overall weighted high school GPA and a minimum of 12 graded credits (see student eligibility details below).
-Additionally, the applicant must have a qualifying ACT or SAT score before applying.
-The September 11th ACT and October 2nd SAT administrations are the latest testing options (see student eligibility details below).
+Additionally, the applicant must have achieved a qualifying ACT or SAT score before applying.

 Please read the timeline and directions carefully to ensure you comply with all program requirements and deadlines.
 Incomplete applications will be denied after the final application deadline.

-Applications for the upcoming semester, the HSDE Student and Family Guide, and the HSDE Approved Course List will be available below.
+Information for the upcoming semester, the HSDE Student and Family Guide and the HSDE Recommended Course List, will be available below.

-Students in local schools must meet with the HS guidance counselor to get signed approval to participate in the program.
-Home Education students: Instead of meeting with a guidance counselor, your application requires a Home Education Articulation Agreement and Course Request form to be signed by a parent/guardian.
+Students in local schools must meet with the HS counselor to get signed approval to participate in the program.
+Home Education students: Instead of meeting with a school counselor, your application requires a Home Education Articulation Agreement and Course Request form to be signed by a parent/guardian.

 What is High School Dual Enrollment?